danielbodnar/awesome-stars/README.md

 ## cli

+- [Urigo/graphql-cli](https://github.com/Urigo/graphql-cli) - 📟  Command line tool for common GraphQL development workflows
+- [jdalrymple/gitbeaker](https://github.com/jdalrymple/gitbeaker) - 🦊🧪 A comprehensive and typed Gitlab SDK for Node.js, Browsers, Deno and CLI
+- [TheR1D/shell_gpt](https://github.com/TheR1D/shell_gpt) - A command-line productivity tool powered by GPT-3 and GPT-4, will help you accomplish your tasks faster and more efficiently.
 - [avajs/ava](https://github.com/avajs/ava) - Node.js test runner that lets you develop with confidence 🚀
 - [pls-rs/pls](https://github.com/pls-rs/pls) - `pls` is a prettier and powerful `ls(1)` for the pros.
 - [tomphttp/bare-server-node](https://github.com/tomphttp/bare-server-node) - TompHTTP Bare server in the Node runtime